 For any of these methods, you should spot test somewhere on your tent to make sure that the solution you’re using won’t stain or damage the material of your tent.
 The first step is to pitch your tent, as it will be much easier to clean when it is set up.

-If this doesn’t work, it’s time to move on to some more homemade cleaning solutions.
+For most smelly tents this will do the trick for both the tent’s inner and the outside.
+If this doesn’t work though, it’s time to move on to some more homemade cleaning solutions.

 Your next step is to try using vinegar.
 Mix a cup of warm water and a quarter cup of vinegar in a spray bottle and spray the affected area.
 Allow the solution to sit before you start to scrub gently, and finally, allow the tent to dry fully.